Euclid preparation. XCII. Controlling angular systematics in the Euclid spectroscopic galaxy sample

-Here the data catalogues have been selected using P13, while the random catalogue has been processed with the other two reddening maps; the extinction curve is the same in all cases.
-While the BAO scale is again accurate to the sub-percent level, large scales are somehow sensitive to the specific map, and while SFD and P13 give fairly consistent results, P15 deviates significantly.
+Here the data catalogues have been selected using P13, while the random catalogues have been processed using the three reddening maps, thus obtaining one ideal and two realistic mitigations; the extinction curve is the same in all cases.
+In this figure we report the target measurement, but we do not report again the ad hoc mitigation; we give in the residual panels the ratio of the measurements with respect to the ideal mitigation.
+The scale of the $x$-axis is logarithmic to better show the large-scale behaviour.
+While the BAO scale is again accurate to the sub-per cent level, large scales are somehow sensitive to the specific map, and while SFD and P13 give fairly consistent results, P15 deviates significantly.

 Another source of uncertainty that should be addressed comes from an extinction curve that varies on the sky \citep[e.g.][]{Schlafly2016}, due for instance to a variation of dust composition in the Solar neighbourhood.
 This case is discussed in Appendix~\ref{app:entrypoints}, we expect this effect to be important on the largest scales and do not test it in this paper.